rohitpatil92/aws_online/day5.md

 		- Scalability and parallelization.

 **how it is differnt than ec2

-- Ec2 is a server and if it is running then you have to pay for the resources like RAM, core, HD even if you are not utilizing the resources 100%.
+-  Ec2 is a server and if it is running then you have to pay for the resources like RAM, core, harsdisk even if you are not utilizing the resources 100%.

 -	In case of serverless,there is a lambda function and no server.